darold/pgtt-rsl/README.md

 How the extension really works?
 When you call the pgtt_create_table() function the pgtt extension act as follow:

-  1) create an unlogged table of the same name but prefixed with 'pgtt_' with the "hidden" column for a GTT (pgtt_sessid).
+  1) Create an unlogged table of the same name but prefixed with 'pgtt_' with a "hidden" column 'pgtt_sessid' of custom type lsid.
      The table is stored in extension schema pgtt_schema and the users must not access to this table directly.
 They have to use the view instead.
-The pgtt_sessid column has default to get_session_id(), this function is part of the pgtt_extension and build a session unique id from the backend start time (epoch) and the pid.
+The pgtt_sessid column has default to get_session_id(), this function is part of the pgtt_extension and build a session local unique id from the backend start time (epoch) and the pid.
+     The custom type use is a C structure of two integers:

+	typedef struct Lsid {
+	    int      backend_start_time;
+	    int      backend_pid;
+	} Lsid;

+  2) Create a btree index on column pgtt_sessid of special type lsid.
-  2) grant SELECT,INSERT,UPDATE,DELETE on the table to PUBLIC.
+  3) Grant SELECT,INSERT,UPDATE,DELETE on the table to PUBLIC.
-  3) activate RLS on the table and create two RLS policies to hide rows to other sessions or transactions when required.
+  4) Activate RLS on the table and create two RLS policies to hide rows to other sessions or transactions when required.
-  4) force RLS to be active for the owner of the table.
+  5) Force RLS to be active for the owner of the table.
-  5) create an updatable view using the original table name with a a WHERE clause to hide the "hidden" column of the table.
+  6) Create an updatable view using the original table name with a a WHERE clause to hide the "hidden" column of the table.
-  6) set owner of the view to current_user which might be a superuser, grants to other users are the responsability of the administrator.
+  7) Set owner of the view to current_user which might be a superuser, grants to other users are the responsability of the administrator.
-  7) insert the relation between the gtt and the view in the catalog table pgtt_global_temp.
+  8) Insert the relation between the GTT and the view in the catalog table pgtt_global_temp.

 The pgtt_drop_table() function is responsible to remove all references to a GTT table and its corresponding view.
-When it is called it just execute a "DROP TABLE IF EXISTS pgtt_schema.pgtt_tablename CASCADE;".
+When it is called it just execute a "DROP TABLE IF EXISTS pgtt_schema.pgtt_tbname CASCADE;".
 Using CASCADE will also drop the associated view.

 Behind the background worker